M-PERSIC/Weekly-Julia-Images/README.md

 # Weekly Julia Images

+> NOTE: This project is currently under development.

 ![release-package workflow](https://github.com/M-PERSIC/Weekly-Julia-Images/actions/workflows/publish.yml/badge.svg)

 Unofficial Docker image for the [Julia](https://julialang.org/) programming language.
 The image is based on the master branch checked every Monday and is published to GitHub Packages.